Cheri L. Marmarosh

 Biography

 Dr. Marmarosh’s research applies attachment theory to understand the development of the psychotherapy relationship, and she has focused on how client and therapist attachments influence the process of individual and group psychotherapy.
-She is currently interested in how attachment, faith, and hope related to coping with incurable cancer and how spirituality can add to the effectiveness of psychotherapy.
+She is currently interested in how attachment, faith, and hope are related to coping with incurable cancer, and how spirituality can add to the effectiveness of psychotherapy.

 Dr. Marmarosh values the integration of theory, research and clinical work, and she has a private practice where she treats diverse issues/challenges for people living in the DC, MD, VA area.